 Childhelp Speak Up Be Safe is a primary prevention program.
-Primary prevention programs are delivered to large communities or groups with the intention of preventing and reducing the risk of a particular threat.
-In regard to Childhelp Speak Up Be Safe, the threat is child abuse, and the intent is to prevent abuse before it occurs.
+Primary prevention programs are delivered to communities or groups with the intention of preventing and reducing the risk of a particular threat.
+In the case of Childhelp Speak Up Be Safe, the threat is child abuse, and the intent is to prevent abuse before it occurs.
 Each grade level curriculum is developmentally tailored with attention to the uniqueness of learning styles.
 The curriculum incorporates active behavior skills learning, modeling, checking for understanding that goes beyond recall, and has built in opportunities for guided practice with positive reinforcement of new learning.
 A consistent program presence is provided through classroom and school materials that remain visible after the program sessions are complete.
 The program focuses on enhancing the child's overall sense of confidence with regard to safety, and promotes respect for self and peers that can be applied to general situations as well as potentially harmful situations.
 Principles of learning from social psychology are infused in the curriculum design and delivery to promote desired behavioral responses as well as knowledge gain.

-2. Is Childhelp Speak Up Be Safe a research-based program?
+2. Is Childhelp Speak Up Be Safe an evidence-based program?

-The Childhelp Speak Up Be Safe curriculum was developed around a broad-based understanding of developmental stage and psychological principles of learning and behavior change.
+The Childhelp Speak Up Be Safe curriculum is the first evidence-based prevention curriulum of its kind with lessons for students in grades Pre-K through 12.
+It was developed around a broad-based understanding of developmental stage and psychological principles of learning and behavior change.
 Every activity is purposeful, and the facilitator's responsiveness and style with the children is intentional.
 Parent engagement is purposeful.
 Even the certificate that goes home with the children is designed to send a message to would-be perpetrators that this child has completed a child abuse prevention program.